ipostuma/Physical-Sensors-and-Systems-for-Biomedical-Imaging-AI4ST/lecture0/README.md

 ```

 In this hands-on example, we've demonstrated how to use grep to search for patterns, awk to extract and manipulate data, and sed to replace text within a sample text file.
 These tools are incredibly versatile and can be applied to various text processing tasks in a Linux environment.

-## Final exercise

-Use `links2` command to retrieve data from **https://auroraforecast.is/solar-wind/** website.
-Then search for the line containing the information about solar wind speed and print the data in m/h format.